Dissolved lead in your drinking water is a reality

 Dissolved lead in your drinking water is a reality in Australia.
 Lead is used across a wide range of plumbing products that are installed in homes and buildings.
 The most common products lead is used in is brass fittings and taps.

-Some brass plumbing fittings allow the lead to dissolve into the drinking water where the water has been unused for long periods.
-This process is more pronounced in your hot water system where the heating of the water to 70 degrees results in an increase in all dissolved metals in the water, particularly lead.
+Some brass plumbing fittings allow the lead to dissolving into the drinking water where the water has been unused for long periods.
+This process is more pronounced in your hot water system, where the heating of the water to 70 degrees results in an increase in all dissolved metals in the water, particularly lead.
 This is why you should always use only cold water for drinking and cooking.

 If your water supply is sourced from a rainwater tank, you should also be aware that the increased acidity of rainwater may also increase the level of dissolved metals and lead from brass plumbing fittings.

 At home you can reduce your exposure to lead in your drinking water by

 As we have virtually no lead pipes circulating water in Australia in homes and buildings, it is rare for Australians to have elevated blood lead levels that are related to dissolved lead exposure from drinking water.
 However, at home, you can reduce your exposure to lead in your drinking water by:

 Always using the water from the cold tap for drinking and cooking

 First thing every morning, it’s good practice to flush the cold water taps used for drinking and cooking for 30 seconds to draw fresh water through the tap rather than using the water that has been sitting there all night.